javalikescript/luajls/examples/README.md

-This folder contains command line examples, use "-help" argument to get help.
+This folder contains, command line base, single file, examples, use "-help" argument to get help.

 * A Cipher utility
 Allows to encode, decode a file.
 * An HTTP client
 Allows to get or post requests to an HTTP server.